Tropical Storm Allison

 Following the storm, President George W. Bush designated 75 counties along Allison's path as disaster areas, which enabled the citizens affected to apply for aid.
-Then the fourth-costliest Atlantic tropical cyclone and still the costliest Atlantic tropical cyclone that was never a major hurricane, Allison was the first Atlantic tropical storm to have its name retired without ever having reached hurricane strength.
+Then the fourth-costliest Atlantic tropical cyclone and still the costliest Atlantic tropical cyclone that was never a major hurricane, Allison was the first Atlantic tropical storm to have its name retired without ever having reached hurricane strength, and the only until Tropical Storm Erika in 2015.

 Meteorological history

 A tropical wave moved off the coast of Africa on May 21, 2001.
 It moved westward across the Atlantic Ocean, retaining little convection on its way.
 After moving across South America and the southwestern Caribbean Sea, the wave entered the eastern North Pacific Ocean on June 1.
 A low-level circulation developed on June 2, while it was about 200 nmi south-southeast of Salina Cruz, Mexico.
 Southerly flow forced the system northward, and the wave moved inland on June 3.
 The low-level circulation dissipated, though the mid-level circulation persisted.
 It emerged into the Gulf of Mexico on June 4, and developed deep convection on its eastern side.
 Early on June 5, satellite imagery suggested that a tropical depression was forming in the northwest Gulf of Mexico, which was furthered by reports of wind gusts as high as 50 kn just a few hundred feet above the surface, towards the east side of the system.

-At 1200 UTC on June 5, the disturbance developed a broad, low-level circulation, and was classified as Tropical Storm Allison, the first storm of the 2001 Atlantic hurricane season.
+At 12:00 UTC on June 5, the disturbance developed a broad, low-level circulation, and was classified as Tropical Storm Allison, the first storm of the 2001 Atlantic hurricane season.
 Some intensification was projected, though it was expected to be hindered by cool offshore sea surface temperatures.
 Due to the cold-core nature of the center, Allison initially contained subtropical characteristics.
 Despite this, the storm quickly strengthened to attain peak sustained winds of 50 kn, with tropical storm-force winds extending up to 200 nmi east of the center, and a minimum central pressure of 1000 mbar.
 The storm initially moved very little, and the presence of several small vortices from within the deep convection caused difficulty in determining the exact center location.
 Later in the day, several different track forecasts arose.
 One scenario had the cyclone tracking westward into Mexico.
 Another projected the storm moving east towards southern Louisiana.
 At the time, it was noted that little rain or wind persisted near the center, but rather to the north and east.
 Under the steering currents of a subtropical ridge that extended in an east–west orientation across the southeast United States, Allison weakened while nearing the Texas coastline, and struck near Freeport, Texas with 45 kn winds.
 Inland, the storm rapidly weakened, and the National Hurricane Center discontinued advisories early on June 6.
 Shortly after being downgraded to a tropical depression, surface observations showed an elongated circulation with a poorly defined center, which had reformed closer to the deep convection.